khangle880/Devera/README.md

 ## About this

 This is still very bad optimize and can not usable.
 Lack of experience with flutter so this is my first project with this.
+This project only work on ios and device with same size with Xs Max.
+I haven't optimzed for responsive display yet